aguschin/idao_2021_finals/PROBLEM.md

 **Only the last successful submission** is used to compute public and private leaderbord scores.
 You should make sure, that at the end of competition the last successful submission is actually your very best attempt!

+## Resource constraints

+The solution your submit will run with resource constraints of 1 CPU and 2 Gb RAM.
+The time limit is 15 minutes.
+Note that the running time on your machine and on Yandex.Contest servers could be different due to different hardware.

 ## Notes

 You may use additional information, data, advice on your own risk.